nebblu/ReACT/README.md

 One can add in new models.
 As a default, a maximum of 3 theory parameters have been allowed for.
 There are instructions within the SpecialFunction.cpp file to include more than 3 theory parameters.
 The entire file is heavily commented so that making any additional edits shouldn't be (too) difficult.
-Note there may be some issues with dependencies when adding in new parameters, I haven't tested this.
+Note there may be some issues with dependencies when adding more than 3 theory parameters - this needs to be tested.

 ## Running ReACT

 ### Python
 An example jupyter notebook that demonstrates the usage of ReACT can be found in `notebooks/pyreact_demo.ipynb`.